patchk1/google-homepage/README.md

 Session six was used to add remaining elements and add classes to all elements.

 Session seven was used to add links to `<a>` elements and initialize styling.

+Session eight was used to make minor changes to html and add all styling.